Common injuries in cricket: Knee

 The most common knee injuries associated with cricket occur when a player is bowling.
 In the landing stride, bowlers are constantly twisting and putting extreme force through the knee joint, which can result in a strain or even a tear to the collateral ligaments.
 Patellar tendinopathy frequently occurs in bowlers due to overuse of the tendon, and can lead to the tendon fibres beginning to break down.
 David Lawrence, an English fast bowler is one particular example of how the landing stride when bowling can cause serious injuries to the knee: on 10 February 1992, his left patella shattered during a delivery.

 Foot and ankle

 Epidemiological studies looking at the most common injuries that affect fast bowlers found that 11% of injuries involve the foot and the ankle.
 The majority of the injuries to the feet and ankles of fast bowlers are a result of the impact of the foot planted in the delivery stride.
-A bowler whose forefoot in their delivery stride is a plantar flex action can cause posterior impingement.
+As bowlers plantar flex their ankles in the delivery stride, this can cause posterior impingement.
 After a long duration this plantar flexion can lead to the creation of a bone spur which can then be treated through surgery.